c4pt000/kernel-6.8.3-expSEHDsec-fclock-fsync-cpu/README.md

 https://www.binance.com/en/buy-sell-crypto/channel-list/buy/USD/BTC/10

-on average its $5.00 USD to transmit bitcoin most websites
+on average its $5.00 USD to transmit bitcoin on most websites dealing with bitcoin